kragen/derctuo/spark-gap-logic.md

 damage to the diode, as well as power consumption and electric shock risk.

-In either case you're depending on properties of the components that are not specified by the manufacturers because they're irrelevant to their usual uses, so consistent results from component to component may be hard to obtain.
+In either case you’re depending on properties of the components that are not specified by the manufacturers because they’re irrelevant to their usual uses, so consistent results from component to component may be hard to obtain.